rails/rails/guides/source/routing.md

 ### Routing Incoming URLs to Code

-When your Rails application receives an incoming request, it asks the router to match it to a controller action.
+When your Rails application receives an incoming request, it asks the router to match it to a controller action (aka method).
 For example, take the following incoming request:

 ```
 GET /users/17
 ```

-The Router's job is to match it to a controller action.
 If the first matching route is:

 ```ruby
 get '/users/:id', to: 'user#show'
 ```

-The request is matched to the `UsersController` class's `show` action with `{ id: '17' }` in the `params` hash.
+The request is matched to the `UsersController` class's `show` method with `{ id: '17' }` in the `params` hash.

 The `to:` option expects a `controller#action` format when passed a string.
 Alternatively, You can pass a symbol and use the `action:` option, instead of `to:`.
 You can also pass a string without a `#`, in which case the `controller:` option is used instead to `to:`.
 For example: